Kelsey-Winkeler/kelsey-winkeler.github.io/_pages/about.md

 ---
 Before my PhD, I collaborated on a few interesting studies involving various combiations of plants, genetics, and volatile metablomics, which you can read about in my [Publications](https://kelsey-winkeler.github.io/publications/) tab.

-Portfolio
+Clinical Portfolio
 ---
 I am also a clinical psychology PhD student at the [Psychological Services Center](https://support.psyc.vt.edu/centers/psc) of Virginia Tech.
-If you want to learn about my clinical experience and expertise, check out the [Portfolio](https://kelsey-winkeler.github.io/portfolio/) tab.
+If you want to learn about my clinical experience and expertise, check out the [Clinical Portfolio](https://kelsey-winkeler.github.io/portfolio/) tab.

 Teaching
 ---